 The winner of the AI Song Contest will be announced on 12 may 2020.
 More info will follow shortly.

 The winning song will get airtime on Dutch national radio and can count on publicity.
 There is no (cash) prize attached.

 Is the AI Song Contest a one off?

 We envisage the event becoming an annual contest.
-It would present the state of affairs in the field of AI every year, and promote creative applications of AI and general and ethical debate.
+It would present the state of affairs in the field of AI every year, and explore creative applications of AI and stimulate the AI debate.